-Moist, easy to stir together, and loaded with the classic flavors you expect from Carrot Cake, these Healthy Carrot Cake Bars are a perfect springtime treat.
-And: They’re a totally fun way to serve up veggies to the little ones!
-This post is sponsored by Nellie’s Free Range Eggs.
+Moist, easy to stir together, and loaded with the classic flavors you expect from carrot cake, these Healthy Carrot Cake Bars are a perfect springtime treat.
+And: They’re a totally fun way to serve up veggies to the whole family.

 Carrot Cake Bars